5ifar/Instantgram/Instantgram Schema/Database Schema.md

 DELIMITER ;
 ```

-### 2. Trigger to Log Instagram Unfollows:
+### 2. Trigger to Log Instantgram Unfollows:

-(We’ll first create unfollows table with the same schema as the follows table.)
+(We’ll first create a new unfollows table with the same schema as the follows table.)

 ```sql
 DELIMITER $$